 Discourse Among First-Generation College Students

 Some twenty or thirty years ago, being a first-generation college student was not so uncommon.
 That generation’s parents did not need a college education to obtain a good paying job and support their family.
-With the recent shifts in our economy, the workforce has changed and a college education has become ever important and, to some, even necessary to live a certain standard of life.
-With that, the number of first-generation college students has made an obvious decline, therefore creating this discourse community of a group of students who tend to feel lost, confused, and misunderstood, due to their underrepresentation among the majority of their college-going peers.
+With the recent shifts in our economy, the workforce has changed and a college education has become ever more important and, to some, even necessary to live a certain standard of life.
+Due to the awareness of this correlation between education and higher paying careers, in the last twenty or so years more people have made the decision to go to college.
+The number of first-generation college students has obviously declined due to this social shift.
+As a result, a discourse community of a group of students who tend to feel lost, confused, and misunderstood, due to their underrepresentation among the majority of their college-going peers, has been formed

 Take the Gen-1 Theme House at the University of Cincinnati for example.
 This program was instituted when a few of the University’s staff became aware of the disheartening statistic that “only 11% of first-gen, Pell-eligible students graduate from college” (Black).
 The program currently houses about 120 students whose parents either did not attend or did not complete college.
-Students are also accepted based on their being eligible for the Pell Grant, so they all come from similar socioeconomic backgrounds as well.
+Students are also accepted based on their eligibility for the Pell Grant, which means they all come from similar socioeconomic backgrounds.
 These students, who make up such a tiny percentage of the University’s population, can easily feel lost in a space where most of the students around them have more knowledge pertaining to college life than they do.
 According to the program’s Purpose and Mission, “The Gen-1 Theme House is a UC residence hall that provides students with a safe, orderly and structured environment in which to live, learn and work.
 The mission of the Gen-1 Theme House is to provide first-year, first-generation students with the support needed to make a successful transition from high school to college.”
 This program has not only strengthened the awareness of the importance of aiding first-gen students but also heightened awareness on a group that often gets overlooked.